What Causes Sudden Tooth Sensitivity?

 Pinning Down a Cause

 Because having sensitive teeth is a commonly shared condition, several factors could be at play.
 Some individuals even experience tooth sensitivity naturally due to age.
-Dr. Paul will need to inspect your teeth and gums to determine what the exact cause is.
+Our dentist will need to inspect your teeth and gums to determine what the exact cause is.

 Treatment for more severe cases of tooth sensitivity may include a: